-Reading in depth in a selected field of history under the supervision of a faculty sponsor as preparation for an honors research paper.
-Preparation of an annotated bibliography and introduction to historical methodology.
+Reading in depth in a selected field of history under the close supervision of a faculty member as preparation for an honors research paper.
+Introduction to historical methodology and preparation of an annotated bibliography or such other preliminary project(s) as the advisor directs.
 Note: Methodologically intensive.
-Prerequisite(s): Admission to the History Honors Program.
+Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C and have admission to the departmental honors program.

-HI 373 - Colonial Latin America
+HI 373 - COLONIAL LATIN AMERICA

 A survey of historical developments from the Iberian Reconquest through the Wars of Independence in Latin America.
 Note: Region: Africa/Asia/Latin America.
 Methodologically Intensive.
+Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C. Non-HI majors require permission of instructor.
 May also be offered as Writing Intensive.

-HI 374 - Modern Latin America
+HI 374 - MODERN LATIN AMERICA

 A continuation of HI 373 comprising a survey of historical developments in Latin America in general and certain Latin American Republics from the Wars of Independence to the present.
 Note: Region: Africa/Asia/Latin America.
 Methodologically Intensive.
+Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C. Non-HI majors require permission of instructor.
 May also be offered as Writing Intensive.